soliman141119/web-app-K8S/README.md

 - A running Kubernetes cluster.
 - `kubectl` command-line tool installed and configured to connect to your Kubernetes cluster.
 - Basic knowledge of HTML, CSS, and JavaScript.
-- [List any additional prerequisites or dependencies here]

 ## Deployment